Business Champs League

 Terry is another often-sought-after ODEN Business Champion.
 He’s delivered keynote addresses on disability-inclusive hiring to other business owners and leaders at events all over Ontario, from Belleville to Fort Frances.

-Mark Wafer – South Georgian Bay, ON
+Mark Wafer – Burlington, ON

 As the Chief Experience Officer of the Mark Wafer Centre for Excellence in Equity and Inclusion, Mark is a transformational change leader, equity and inclusion specialist, and disability rights activist.
 He is a frequent global keynote speaker about disability inclusion.